With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

 Basically, you’re pulling the leaves in the opposite direction they naturally grow.
 Then, you’ll be left with a bare stem and a pile of leaves to be chopped!

-Can You Use Dried Spices Or Pre-Made Ingredients?
+Can You Use Dried Spices or Pre-Made Ingredients?

-I am always an advocate of fresh ingredients.
+We are always an advocate of fresh ingredients.
 But if you only have dried rosemary on hand, that will work just fine!

 If you opt for dried spices, use about a third of the quantity since dried spices tend to be more potent and condensed than fresh.